Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Bayesian Instrumental Variable Causal Forest

 \subsubsection{Estimation of Conditional CACE}

-Once the heterogeneous patterns in the intention-to-treat (ITT) are learned from the algorithm, one can estimate the conditional CACE, $\tau^{cace}(x)$ {on the inference subsample $\mathcal{I}^{inf}$}.
-To do so, one can simply use the method of moments estimator in Equation (\ref{ITT_C}) within all the different sub-populations that were detected in the previous step.
+Once the heterogeneous patterns in the intention-to-treat (ITT) are learned from the algorithm, one can estimate the conditional CACE, $\tau^{cace}(x)$ on the inference subsample $\mathcal{I}^{inf}$.
+To do so, one can suitably estimate the method of moments in Equation (\ref{ITT_C}) within all the different sub-populations that were detected in the previous step { (see the Supplementary Material).}

-The conditional CACE can be estimated in a generic sub-sample (i.e., for each $\bX_i \in {\mathbb{X}}_j$, where ${\mathbb{X}}_j$ is a generic node of the {discovered tree}, like a non-terminal node or a leaf) as:
+\greensout{The conditional CACE can be estimated in a generic sub-sample (i.e., for each $\bX_i \in {\mathbb{X}}_j$, where ${\mathbb{X}}_j$ is a generic node of the discovered tree, like a non-terminal node or a leaf) as:

 where $\hat{\pi}_{C}(\bX_i)$ is estimated as:

 and $\reallywidehat{ITT}_{Y}(\bX_i)$ as: